 Christine Arylo's Profile and Blog Archive

-Melanie's most joyous moments in life come from "applying ass to chair."
-She began her writing career at the age of seven when she penned her first story.
-As a teenager her writing moved toward the morose when she attempted to pen her vast memoir at the age of fourteen.
-Finally, at seventeen, with her towering experience in regards to the matters of love, she wrote a few pages of a romance novel.
-She is currently working on a young adult fantasy novel which she plans to finish this century-ish.
+Another of my most joyous endeavors comes from “applying ass to chair.”
+I began my writing career at the age of seven when I penned my first brilliant short story about witches with carbuncles.
+As a teenager my writing moved toward the morose when I attempted to write my vast memoir at the age of fourteen.
+Finally, at seventeen, with my towering experience in regards to the matters of love, I wrote a few pages of a romance novel.
+I am currently working on a young adult novel which I plan to finish this century-ish.
+My 10,000 hours (of Malcolm Gladwell fame) in “applying ass to chair” spawned my Book Shaman practice which brings me complete bliss.
+I still have trouble believing that every day I get to help those who’ve always longed to birth their own book into form and out into the world.
+Visit my site to learn more about my offerings.

-Melanie has moved over thirty times, hence the nomadic nature, but for now she resides in the West with the love of her life So-kr8z the Pup.)
-To some this urge to move might seem exciting, however, sometimes it is not.
-For example, she spent a year living in Rawlins, Wyoming where she was blown back and forth across the road and where she ran home from school every day on the lookout for dark vans that kidnapped children.
-She once peed her pants while frantically searching for her latchkey.
+I’ve moved over thirty times, hence the nomadic nature, but for now I reside in the Wild, Wild West with the loves of my life: my boyfriend and two pups – So-Kr8z and Sancho.
+To some this urge to move might seem exciting, however, there have been times I’ve ended up in the deepest bowels of our great Mother Earth.
+For example, I spent a year living in Rawlins, Wyoming where I was blown back and forth across the road and where I ran home from school every day on the lookout for dark vans that kidnapped children.
+I once peed my pants while frantically searching for my latchkey.

 Melanie Bates's Profile and Blog Archive